SaFrMo/wm-builder/docs/writing/README.md

 ### What

+Smart graffiti, per the original story, is:

+> Motorized nano-particulates, germs of pigment - umber or arsenic or ultramarine - movement-capable, programmable, bearing networked memory full of commands and subroutines.
+>
+> I am something of an expert; I did engineering in Korea, at a university where they developed the technology.
+> [...i]t isn't just an animation on a screen; the paint itself is shifting, spinning around the ceramic surface.

-A smart graffiti mural is analogous to a small phone app.
+A smart mural is analogous to a small phone app.
 Just about everyone's got an idea for one, but there's a steep learning curve when it comes to actually building it.

 People tend to work in teams of 2-4 on a mural, with some focusing on programming and some focusing on art.
 If it's a single person creating a mural, either the art or the complexity of programmed animation tends to be the clear favorite.